jagreehal/workflow/docs/visualization.md

 live.stop();  // Stop updates, show final state
 ```

-The terminal updates as each step completes—useful for long-running workflows.
+The terminal updates as each step completes--useful for long-running workflows.

 ## Performance Analysis